Skip to main content

 How can you receive a sales tax exemption?

-To qualify for a sales tax exemption in Florida, Artelo can utilize an Out-of-State Purchase Exemption Certificate.
-This certificate is provided by your state and exempts Artelo from sales tax remittance, relieving your business from the obligation to pay sales tax on transactions with Artelo.
 Companies working with Artelo are recommended to procure a resale certificate from their respective states.
-To upload your sales tax exemption, access your Artelo account, go to Settings, then navigate to Tax Details, and upload your state's exemption certificate.
-After approval of your resale certificate, no sales tax will be charged.
+To upload your sales tax exemption, access your Artelo account, go to Settings, navigate to Tax Details, and upload your state's exemption certificate.
+After your resale certificate is approved, no sales tax will be charged.

 Rip Technologies LLC, operating as Artelo, and its affiliates do not offer tax, legal, or accounting guidance.
-The content presented here is solely for informational purposes and should not be considered as a source of tax, legal, or accounting counsel.
-It is imperative that you seek advice from your own tax, legal, and accounting advisors before proceeding with any transactions.
+The content presented here is solely informational and should not be considered a source of tax, legal, or accounting counsel.
+You must seek advice from your tax, legal, and accounting advisors before proceeding with any transactions.

 Did this answer your question?